wischgol/BabyShowerBingo/README.md

 ## Requirements

 This software uses OpenCV to load images and place them at their appropriate locations.
-In addition, cmake and a compile is needed.
+In addition, cmake and a compiler is needed.